 Although gay men's general-interest magazines have published occasional manga stories since the 1970s, the first all-manga gay magazines to become commercially successful date only from the early 2000s.
 The two major commercial publishers at the moment are Furukawa Shobu (a publisher of gay men's magazines) and Oakla Shuppan (a yaoi publisher that also has some bara manga magazines).
 Kinniku Otoko (literally "Muscle Man") is one of the manga magazines that focuses on this genre.

 Gengoroh Tagame is an example of a well-known artist.
-Other popular and well-known artists include Gamma, Jin, Kazuma, Manya, Takeshi Matsu, Inaki Matsumoto, Ron-9 (who drew the top picture), Takakunozomu, and Matsuzaki Tsukasa.
+Other popular and well-known artists include Gamma, Jin, Kazuma, Manya, Takeshi Matsu, Inaki Matsumoto, Ron-9, Takakunozomu, and Matsuzaki Tsukasa.
 Takaki Kyou has also got a lot of popularity with the kemono bara crowd.
 Female fans do exist, to the point where a couple short-lived manga anthologies catered to both male and female Bara fans.

 Unlike Yaoi Fangirls, Bara fans don't worry about shipping and are not so vocal about it either.
 However, LGBT Fanbase plays an important role on the bara fandom, since official works were quite rare until recently, so fans have to rely on Doujinshi, Fan Art and Fan Fiction.

 See also the Distaff Counterpart, Yuri.
 Contrast and compare with Yaoi.
 Example works that aren't Bara but attract a strong Bara fandom are listed under LGBT Fanbase.